Target Recalls Wooden Toy Cars Due To Choking Hazard

 According to the Consumer Production Safety Commission, the wheels on the cars can detach posing a choking hazard to kids.

-The cars were sold individually and as packs at Target stores nationwide and Target.com from October 2018 through November 2018.
+The cars were sold individually and as packs at Target stores nationwide and on Target's website from October 2018 through November 2018.

 Those who bought the cars are encouraged to immediately take them away from children and return them to any Target Store for a full refund.